JJ/TPF-Grant/May.md

-Last month I contributed more commits than the rest of the authors put together, and in fact May was the month with the highest number of commits so far in the Perl 6 repository.
+Last month I contributed more commits than the rest of the authors put together, even when May was the month with the highest number of commits so far in the Perl 6 repository.

 ![Commits by JJ and the rest](illos/commits-may.png)